The Republican leading the probe of Hunter Biden has his own shell company and complicated friends - WTOP News

 Proffitt, however, told the newspaper that he had never seen Comer be abusive toward Thomas.

-“That doesn’t sound like Jamie at all,” said Proffitt, using Comer’s nickname.
+“That doesn’t sound like Jamie at all,” said Proffitt, using Comer’s nickname, adding that he had never heard about the allegations of Thomas getting an abortion.

+Comer ended up losing the primary by 83 votes to Matt Bevin, who went on to win the general election.
+It was the only campaign that Comer has lost.

 Profitt’s family’s real estate company is spearheading the efforts to sell the land held by Farm Team Properties.

-Note: This story has been corrected to show the Comer family friend’s surname is Polston, not Poston.
-And it deletes an incorrect reference to Comer’s birthplace: He was born in Carthage, Tennessee, not Monroe County, Kentucky.